 - Firewall exceptions inside the company for RPC/WMI and ports 40705 and 40706 (or Windows firewalls off)

 - Internet connectivity from the monitor and Console machines (it can be via proxy)

 ControlUp Monitor is a component principally equivalent to ControlUp Console, but without an interactive user interface.
 Once installed and started, ControlUp Monitor signs into your ControlUp organization and connects to your managed computers.
 The Monitor starts receiving system information and performance updates from your organization, just like an additional ControlUp Console user.
 The primary difference between a Monitor and a Console is the fact that the Monitor runs as a Windows service, requiring no user interaction and allowing for continuous monitoring of your resources.

 ControlUp Monitor offers a number of benefits to admins who require continuous monitoring of their resources:

 - After a Monitor is installed in the organization, monitoring of resources is a continuous process, running 24/7 regardless of the presence of active ControlUp Consoles in the network.
 Multiple Monitor instances automatically provide mutual backup and high availability for monitoring.

 - Monitors can be configured to alert ControlUp users about incidents that cannot be detected by ControlUp Console.
 For example, only the Monitor records “Computer Down” incidents, since detection of this incident requires continuous monitoring.

-- ControlUp Monitor can be configured to export data tables to disk for future analysis using ControlUp Reporter.
+- ControlUp Monitor can be configured to export data tables to disk in CSV format for further analysis.
 The scheduled export process runs in the background and ensures continuous logging, which cannot be guaranteed using the interactive Console.